timm/lunatic/docs/num.md

 ```

 The closer `x` gets to the mean `@mu`, the more we believe it.
-But if we are too far from the mean (more that four standard
+Conversely, if we are too far from the mean (more that four standard
 deviations) then we do not believe it at all.
 ## exports